adnanwahab/homelab/readme.md

 # 2025 - we want a civlization without followers and leaders - 2019 pandemic proved that hierarchy is out of date
+# people are slices of knowledge of VPRI